yzhaiustc/Optimizing-SGEMM-on-NVIDIA-Turing-GPUs/README.md

 ## Kernel 11 (Kernel10 + double buffer to cancel a sync.)
 [source code](https://github.com/yzhaiustc/Optimizing-SGEMM-on-NVIDIA-Turing-GPUs/blob/main/include/kernel11.cuh)

-We introduce the double buffer strategy for the shared memory buffers to cancel an unnecessary syncthreads inside the loop body, pushing the performance to the limit - mostly same as the close-sourced NVIDIA cuBLAS.
+We introduce the double buffer strategy for the shared memory buffers to cancel an unnecessary syncthreads inside the loop body, pushing the performance to the limit.

 ![image](https://github.com/yzhaiustc/Optimizing-SGEMM-on-NVIDIA-Turing-GPUs/blob/main/figures/Kernel10.png)

 ## Compare with cuBLAS

 ![image](https://github.com/yzhaiustc/Optimizing-SGEMM-on-NVIDIA-Turing-GPUs/blob/main/figures/Kernel11.png)

+The performance of our best kernel is mostly same as the close-source NVIDIA cuBLAS.
+Let us compute their efficiencies here.
+Peak performance of NVIDIA RTX 2080 Super (GFLOPS) = boost frequency (GHz) * # of CUDA cores * 2 (FMA).
+Therefore, we have peak perf = 1.815 GHz * 3072 * 2 = 11151.36 GFLOPS = 11.15 TFLOPS.
+Our best performance is 10.384 TFLOPS, while NVIDIA cuBLAS' best perf is 10.717 TFLOPS, both are observed at the largest input: 6144x6144x6144 SGEMM.
+Translating into efficiency, we reach 93.1% of the peak perf while cuBLAS reaches 96.1% of the peak.

+## Some extra notes

+It should be noted that the efficiency of both ours and cuBLAS can further increase when we feed them with larger input matrices.
+This is because introducing more parallelisms helps to better hide the latency.
+To shorten the test time on my local machine, I trunctate test cases at such a small input (m=n=k=6144).
+I would encourage interested readers to do more tests by oneself.
+In addition, one might also be interested in the performance of irregularly shaped SGEMM, such as i) tall-and-skinny matrices or ii) matrices when k is much larger than both m and n.
+For the tall-and-skinny matrices, one could choose different parameters on macro kernels, micro kernels and the warp-level tiling.
+For the later case where k is much larger than m and n, one needs to obtain parallelisms by splitting k with a mutex lock added --- this is indeed more complicated but one could still borrow brilliant ideas from source codes of CUTLASS.